jotavare/net_practice/README.md

 |255.128.0.0    | 	/9 | 	11111111.10000000.00000000.00000000| 	9 | 	23| 	8388608 |
 |255.0.0.0      |   /8 | 	11111111.00000000.00000000.00000000| 	8 | 	24| 	16777216|

-### A command line utility that will help you understand more about Address Manupilation:
+### A command line utility that will help you understand more about Address Manipulation:

     brew install ipcalc